mandelsoft/engine/README.md

 ![engine metamodel](images/engine-metamodel.png)

-A graph metamodel defines the node types (whose instances are stores in the object space) and the potential dependencies among instances of such types.
+A graph metamodel defines the node types (whose instances are stored in the object space) and the potential dependencies among instances of such types.

 A concrete model with dedicated instances, their types and